ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 # Introduction

-As done in the past, there's a few main and new terms/ideas you'll need to understand.
+Before we proceed, there are a few key terms and ideas you'll need to understand.

 Star Rating is designed to be a measure of how hard (or not) a given beatmap is.
 It does this through mathematically charting various values in a map's construction, such as how densely packed a given portion of the map is with hitobjects, and so forth.
 These are described as *skills* as a general term.
 For the purposes of the star ratings described here, [morth1](https://osu.ppy.sh/users/7246874) selected three skills: *stamina*, *rhythm* and *colour*.

-For the new terminology within difficulty calculation, we refer to *peaks* as a new skill utilised, based on the old component of strain.

-For the purposes of Star Rating calculation, *strain* within the *peaks* skill has become the number that approximates it.
-Switching from the previous system, where strain and individual skill values formed Star Rating, strain is now the only summative factor in this calculation.
+Strain is a core value of osu!
+Star Rating that considers how many times, and for how long a player is subjected to high intensity sections within a beatmap.
+Sections with very high speed, difficulty or other pertaining factors will significantly increase a beatmap's considered strain values.
 In this case, there are two relevant subtypes of strain; while normal strain decays over time, *note-based strain* decays with every note hit, which is a subtle, yet important distinction only used within the old rhythm system, which has not yet been reworked.
 In both cases strain is increased by each individual hitobject in the map; we'll refer to that increase as *object strain*.

 We will also be using terminology coined by the osu!taiko community to refer to how patterns are placed. **k** refers to kat (blue) notes, and **d** refers to don (red) notes.
 Long streams that are of one colour are referred to as *monos*, while notes that are surrounded by brackets () refer to **1/6** spacing, and notes inside square brackets [] refer to **1/8** spacing.

 If you would like to know more about the changes posted, or for more concise information on the some of the in development changes, head on over [the global osu!taiko rework document](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit#).
-This is a working document, and will periodically be updated with the latest, (and greatest) developments.
+This is a working document, and will periodically be updated with the latest, (and greatest) developments from any developers who request their changes to be added to it, via the osu!taiko pp committee.

 ## An insight into the base of the new rework